 I met Howie Lindeman in the studio when we were recording.
 We've been friends ever since.
 Howie did the first mix on Area 51.
 I later screwed it up.
 Anyway, here's some Area 51.

 Whackamole Apartments was a 10 song CD that I recorded in my old Sugarhouse studio in 2010.
 I did all of the vocals and instruments.
-Cindi had some ideas for the songs which worked out well.
-The motorcycle in front of Road Trip.
-I went to a bar across the street and nabbed that recording with my H4 handheld.
-She also came up with the air raid siren in Illuminati.
+Cindi Zeleniak had a couple of ideas for Illuminati which worked out well (the Air Raid siren and some lyrics).
+The motorcycle in front of Road Trip - I went to a bar across the street and nabbed that recording with an H4 handheld.

 I recorded Down On My Luck a couple of years ago in my Vegas studio.
 I threw it in here just because...